 Following these simple tips can help you eat healthy even when you’re on the go.
 So next time you find yourself short on time, remember to take a few minutes to plan ahead and make sure you have something nutritious to eat.

 Tip#1: Slow down and stay healthy.

 If you find yourself hitting your local fast food joint for lunch, you are probably eating more than you should.
 The Department of Health and Mental Hygiene, Bureau of Chronic Disease Prevention and Control surveyed 7750 fast food customers and found the average calories eaten at lunch was 827 (Pubmed).
-Now, if you are trying to lose fat or maintain a healthy body composition, this could be twice as many calories than you should be eating, and chances are, they are not very healthful calories.
+Now, if you are trying to lose fat or maintain healthy body composition, this could be twice as many calories than you should be eating, and chances are, they are not very healthy calories.

 Tip #2: Bag it!

 Packing your lunch not only allows you to control the calories you are eating, it also allows you to pack healthful foods.
 Bagging your lunch also helps you learn what proper portions are.
 So, if you think brown-bag lunches are for kids in school, think again.
 The old brown bag lunch could be your trick to weight loss success.
-A small investment for a lunch size cooler and an ice pack will go far and serve you for many years.
+A small investment for a lunch-size cooler and an ice pack will go far and serve you for many years.

-Whether you are trying to lose fat, add lean healthy muscle or both, packing your own meals will allow you to control the calories and the portions you eat in order to achieve your goal.
+Whether you are trying to lose fat, add lean, healthy muscle or both, packing your own meals will allow you to control the calories and the portions you eat in order to achieve your goal.
 Allowing someone else to provide your meal leads to portion distortion and unwanted/needed calories and nutrients.